RyanFullStack/csc-weather-app/README.md

     Within this view is a custom backend with Python and Flask for secure login for verified users.
 Only staff has access to this custom portal which is used for updating day to day changing values.

-    An SQLdatabase is kept alive from 5am-12am with an auto delete at 12am for old data.
+    A PostGreSQL database is kept alive from 5am-12am with an auto delete at 12am for old data.

 ### ME